-- bronchiectasis (a lung condition in which the airways in the lungs are stretched and widened)
+- bronchiectasis, which is a condition in which the airways in the lungs stretch and widen

-- asbestosis (a condition caused by exposure to asbestos)
+- asbestosis, which is a condition caused by exposure to asbestos

-- sarcoidosisinflammation in the lungs, liver, lymph nodes, eyes, skin, or other tissues
+- sarcoidosis, which is an inflammation of your lungs, liver, lymph nodes, eyes, skin, or other tissues

-- scleroderma, a disease of the connective tissue
+- scleroderma, which is a disease that affects your connective tissue

 - pulmonary tumor